-Richmond, Tom (17??-1769), a black servant and specimen collector for botanist Joseph Banks aboard Capt.
+Richmond, Thomas (17??-1769), a black servant and specimen collector for botanist Joseph Banks aboard Capt.
 Cook’s HMS Endeavour, he was frozen to death, age unknown, on Banks’s ill-considered collecting expedition in Tierra del Fuego.

 Ricketts, Edward F. (1897-1948), marine biologist, author of Between Pacific Tides, killed, age 50, by a train at an intersection in Monterey, California.

 Riley, Charles Valentine (1843-1895), one of the greatest North American entomologists, “the father of biological control,” died in a bicycle accident, age 52.

 Roberts, J. Austin (1883‒1948) was the most prominent ornithologist in southern Africa during the first half of the twentieth century.
 In four decades working at the Transvaal Museum, he amassed 30,000 bird skins and 9,000 mammal specimens there.
 He died, age 65, in a traffic accident in the Transkei region.
 Roberts is best remembered for his Birds of South Africa (1940), a landmark publication in African ornithology which has developed in size and authority with repeated posthumous editions.
 His Mammals or South Africa (1951) was published posthumously.
 The Austin Roberts Bird Sanctuary was established in his hometown, Pretoria (1958).